Wao Kele o Puna: Geothermal energy

 Wao Kele is licensed for geothermal energy development until 31 January 2016.
 As of 2009, Hawaiʻi uses the permit only to monitor two existing geothermal wells.
 OHA has no plans for further development.
 The Hawaiʻi Legislature has provided $2 million to plug the existing TrueMid-Pacific well with sand and concrete in 2009.

 The state of Hawaiʻi has substantial geothermal resources, which could dramatically reduce fossil fuel use and energy prices there if the energy can be extracted without damage to the surrounding environment and in accordance with Hawaiʻian law and culture.
 Geologists estimate that the Big Island alone has the potential to generate 500–700 megawatts of electricity.

 Wao Kele came to the attention of geothermal developers after other private sites became inundated with fresh lava from Kīlauea, at depths ranging up to 300 ft.
 Developers claim that 100 megawatts of power could be generated from only 300 of the forest's nearly 28000 acre, enough to provide all the electricity for the island's 175,000 residents.

-Opponents cite the numerous health and safety problems experienced by an experimental state-run plant that closed in 1989, notably including toxic hydrogen sulfide gas emissions.
-A separate plant (Puna Geothermal Venture) went online in 1993 in Puna's Lower East Rift Zone and continued to generate 25–30 megawatts of electricity The natural increase in hydrogen sulfide and volcanic ash emissions due to volcanic activity within the Kilauea caldera at times produces sufficient vog to affect breathing on the nearby island of Maui. until it was closed in May 2018 due to intrusion of lava from the 2018 lower Puna eruption, before a partial resumption of operations in November 2020.
+Opponents allege health and safety problems from natural volcanic hydrogen sulfide gas emissions.
+A separate plant (Puna Geothermal Venture) went online in 1993 in Puna's Lower East Rift Zone and continued to generate 25–30 megawatts of electricity.
+PGV was closed in May 2018 due to intrusion of lava from the 2018 lower Puna eruption, before a partial resumption of operations in November 2020.